alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 - A simple and intuitive syntax based on the sample programs in the HP-16C manual.
 - A comprehensive instruction set that covers all of the operations available on the HP-16C calculator.
 - Support for comments using the `;` or `//` prefix.
+- Support for descriptive, case-insensitive symbolic labels and forward references.
 - Support for automatic assembly of the `f` and `g` modifier keys.
 - Ability to specify the base of the number being entered (binary, octal, decimal, or hexadecimal).
 - Ability to enter multi-digit numbers as an immediate.